Baerchadwick/ll-docs/how-to/shell_commands_and_services.md

-# CREATING A SERVICE FROM A SHELL SCRIPT
+# CREATING A GIF-MAKING SERVICE FROM A SHELL SCRIPT

 ## INSTALLING THE TOOLS